fr0xk/Scripts/Markdown/confusionOverFinance.md

 **Stocks should earn 9% a year.**

 Com on.
 This reminds me of Michael Jordan.
 Also, this is the dumbest claim I have ever heard.
 So dumb that even my dog laughed at this.
 The returns in real, or constant dollars, were a much more modest 6%.
 Second, this is just an average.
 And it’s very misleading.
 During all those years, as Stern’s data shows, the stock market only beat inflation by a decent margin during two boom periods — from 1949 to 1967 and from 1982 to 1999.
 Both were followed by vicious bear markets which wiped out the gains.
-If you missed those two booms, your total gain from U.S. stocks over the other 54 years since 1928 came to a total of mere 7%, after inflation.
+If you missed those two booms, your total gain from U.S. stocks over the other 54 years since 1928 came to a total of mere 4% annualized after inflation, that too due to hyper bull run of last two decades

 **A balanced portfolio of stocks and bonds will always make money.**